-This is a gorgeous dish and there’s no reason not to go with your favorite vegetables or your favorite cheese, for that matter!
-I might toss in a bit of zucchini next time, and maybe try a goat cheese.
-I relied entirely on the brine and citrus for flavor but I could see adding a dash of wine, red or white wine vinegar or balsamic to the final dish.
+This is a gorgeous dish and there’s no reason not to go with your favorite vegetables or your favorite cheese, for that matter as long as you are making it at home.
+Who knows, I might toss in a bit of zucchini next time or some bell peppers.
+Maybe I’ll sprinkle it with little chunks of goat cheese instead of the Feta.

 Chicken & Brine: